angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

 `kubectl apply -f manifests/pod.yaml --namespace demo`

-The pod is automatically shutdowned by the replicaset as we specified only 1 replica.
+The pod is automatically shutdown by the replicaset as we specified only 1 replica.

 **Note: Replicaset is a good way to create a canary deployment**